KodingKurriculum/level-0-learntocode-kids/README.md

 ## OK, where do I start?
 1. [Open this link in your browser](https://studio.code.org/s/starwarsblocks/stage/1/puzzle/1) - Let's build a Star Wars game!
-2. Let's do Lesson 1 together.  *Visualize* your problem.
+2. Let's do Lesson 1 together.  *Visualize* the problem.
 What do we want BB8 to do?
 Use your finger.
-Try Lesson 2 on your own, then *stop*!
+Try Lesson 2 and 3 on your own, then *stop*!
-3. Let's do Lesson 3 together. *Break* the problem down into pieces.
+3. Let's do Lesson 4 together. *Break* the problem down into pieces.
 How many sections do you see?
-Try lesson 4 on your own, then *stop*!
+Try lesson 5 on your own, then *stop*!
-4. Let's do Lesson 5 together.
-Solve *one* piece at a time!
+4. Let's do Lesson 6 together.
+Solve *one* piece at a time, then click reset!
 Don't solve the whole problem at once - it will get too difficult.
-Try doing lessons 6 through 10 on your own.
-After 10, then *stop*.
-If you see a friend struggling, try helping them out!
-5. Let's do Lesson 11 together.
-Remember, solve *one* piece at a time!
 This rule is the most important of them all.
 You can run your program as many times as you like.
+5. Build a Star Wars Game!
+Try doing lessons 7 through 9 on your own, then *stop*.
+If you see a friend struggling, try helping them out.
+6. Let's do Lesson 10 together.
+Read the directions - Add 100 points for a rebel pilot, but remove 100 points for a storm trooper.
+200 points to win the game.
-Do the rest of the lessons on your own!
+7. Do the rest of the lessons on your own!

 ## Great job!
 Remember the 3 keys to good programming -